Recent Blog Posts

 Okay, so you are craving a deep, authentic, smokey flavor on your steak tonight but you don't have a smoker...or any clue how to approach this problem with a positive outcome for your stomach tonight.
+Here is how to make your own smoker.

 The history of smoking has traditionally been to preserve red meat or seafood and kill bacteria.
 However, the smoke actually brings out more flavor and tenderizes the muscle, making that delicious steak even more enticing while triggering that ancestral smokey smell that we associate with dinner around the fire.